keen/keen-dataviz.js/README.md

 ## Install with CDN

 Include [keen-dataviz.js](dist/keen-dataviz.js) and [keen-dataviz.css](dist/keen-dataviz.css) within your page or project.
-Visualizations are powered by the C3.js and D3.js libraries, already included in our bundle js file.
+Visualizations are powered by the C3.js and D3.js libraries, already included in our bundled js file.

 ```html
 <html>